 Still not sure which of these travel credit cards is right for you?
 Maybe this will help.

-We’ve put these cards side-by-side based on some of the more important things to keep in mind when deciding which credit card might be best for you.
+We’ve put these cards side-by-side based on some of the more important things to remember when deciding which credit card might be best for you.

 Estimated welcome bonus value